pyenv/pyenv/README.md

 4. Installs the "sh" dispatcher.
 This bit is also optional, but allows rbenv and plugins to change variables in your current shell, making commands like `rbenv shell` possible.

-You can run `rbenv init -` for yourself to inspect the generated script.

 ### Uninstalling rbenv